Datamine/Seurat/README.md

 couldn't find a Python implementation.
 Then I realized that of course I don't need the fully abstract solution, but could do an iterative solution with pixel-checking using the midpoint circle algorithm to check along the perimeter of a proposed circle.

+NB this algo results in clusterings when mindist > 2*r.